FAQ#

 You can get community support on the Anaconda Community forums.
 If you’re in need of further technical assistance, please file a support ticket.

-What packages are preconfigured on Anaconda Notebooks?#
+Which packages are preconfigured on Anaconda Notebooks?#

 All packages available from the Anaconda installer are preloaded and ready to use through Anaconda Notebooks.
 The latest release of Anaconda Distribution is always the default environment within Anaconda Notebooks.
 As new installers are released, new environments become available.
 For more information about managing environments, see Environments.